tintin305/Space-Debris-Tracker/Notes.md

 [This](https://core.ac.uk/download/pdf/11141258.pdf) paper describes the fact that if the array is perpindicular to earth, there is a reduced observable beam area, this reducing detection probability.
 However, when the angle is no longer 90 degrees, then there is increased signal attenuation due to free space even though the detecting area is increased.
 These two should be considered.

+### Maximum scanning directions

+The maximum scanning angles that antenna arrays can achieve is -60 degrees to 60 degrees, this is referenced [here](https://arxiv.org/ftp/arxiv/papers/1408/1408.0977.pdf)

 # Why ISR?